baj6000/AstroMultiFidelity/README.md

 **NOTE:  You will need to use your own orbit propagation software.
 An orbit propagtor is not provided in this package.**

 This software only provides a minimal example based on a harmonic oscillator.
-A multi-fidelity solution is not really needed for that test case, but it is used as a simply illustration of the software.
+A multi-fidelity solution is not really needed for that test case, but it is used as a simple illustration of the software.
 You will need to provide a wrapper for an orbit propagator of your choice to duplicate the results of the paper.

 ## Dependencies: